Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Orthogonality of Final States for Three Sensors

 The basic idea for deriving the condition on $U$ that yields orthogonal final states (i.e., the below theorem) is to represent the final states on an orthonormal basis based on $U$'s eigenvalues and eigenvectors; this allows us to derive expressions for the pairwise inner products of the final states, and equating these products to zero yields the desired conditions.
 We now state the main theorem and proof for three sensors.

 \begin{thm-prf} Consider the \iso problem, with the unitary operator $U$, initial state $\ket{\psi}$, and final states $\{\ket{\phi_i}\}$ as defined therein.
 Recall that the eigenvalues of $U$ are $\{e^{+i\theta}, e^{-i\theta}\}$.
-When the number of sensor $n$ is three, we claim the following.
+When the number of sensors $n$ is three, \magentaa{the following is true.}

 For any $\theta \in [60, 120]$ degrees, there exists a $\ket{\psi}$ such that $\ket{\phi_0}, \ket{\phi_1}, \ket{\phi_2}$ are mutually orthogonal.
 Also, the converse is true, i.e., for $\theta \in (0, 60) \cup (120, 180)$, there is no initial state that makes $\ket{\phi_0}, \ket{\phi_1}, \ket{\phi_2}$ mutually orthogonal. \end{thm-prf}